Introduction

 - See APA Ethical Principles of Psychologists and Code of Conduct at http://www.apa.org/ethics/code/

-The APA also makes the following statement on its website:
+APA also makes the following statement:

 Preparing Professional Psychologists to Serve a Diverse Public

-Training Values Diversity Statement
+Training Councils Values Diversity Statement

 Several training agencies – the Association of Counseling Center Training Agencies (ACCTA), the Council of Counseling Psychology Training Programs (CCPTP), and the Society for Counseling Psychology (SCP) created a statement to address diversity training.